kar1l/frame/README.md

 		end
 	end

-	if username and (not displayName or displayName == "") then displayName = username
+	-- Final fallback: if we have username but no displayName, use username as displayName if username and (not displayName or displayName == "") then displayName = username
 	end

-	if not username or username == "" then return nil, nil
+	-- EMERGENCY: If still no username, return nil to signal failure if not username or username == "" then return nil, nil
 	end

+	-- Cache the result
 	setCachedUserInfo(userId, username, displayName)

 	return username, displayName
 end